 H. Paul Moon, director

-H. Paul Moon (zenviolence.com) is a filmmaker whose work includes short and feature-length documentaries, dance films, and experimental cinema, featured and awarded at over a hundred film festivals worldwide.
-He has taught documentary editing at Docs In Progress as an Adobe Certified Expert, and serves as adjunct professor at George Mason University's Film and Video Studies program.
+H. Paul Moon (zenviolence.com) is a filmmaker whose works include short and feature-length documentaries, poetry and dance films, and experimental cinema, featured and awarded at over two hundred film festival live screenings worldwide.
+He teaches documentary editing at Docs In Progress as an Adobe Certified Expert, and serves as adjunct professor at George Mason University's Film and Video Studies program.
 He also manages a network of online communities at focuspulling.com that keeps pace with new camera technologies.
-He worked as a small camera specialist for a Paramount feature film starring Will Ferrell and Mark Wahlberg, and as cinematographer for director Josephine Decker’s film in "collective:unconscious" that debuted at the South by Southwest Festival.
-Recent films include "Sitka: A Piano Documentary" (sitkadoc.com) about the craftsmanship of Steinway pianos, and "Quartet for the End of Time" (quatuor.xyz) about Olivier Messiaen’s transcendent WWII composition, that premiered on the commemorative date and at the place where the imprisoned composer first debuted his work.
-Moon's first feature, an award-winning documentary about the life and music of American composer Samuel Barber (samuelbarberfilm.com), recently premiered on PBS, and his latest film is an operatic adaptation of Charles Dickens' "A Christmas Carol" (scroogeopera.com), awarded "Critic's Choice" by Opera News as a "thoroughly enjoyable film version, insightfully conceived and directed" with "first-rate and remarkably illustrative storytelling."
-Ongoing projects include Whitman on Film (whitmanonfilm.com), featuring a video essay and several visual poetry settings — but from time to time, he heads back West to a family home in Elko, Nevada, home of the National Cowboy Poetry Gathering, to get away from it all.
+He worked as a small camera specialist for a Paramount feature film starring Will Ferrell and Mark Wahlberg, and as cinematographer for director Josephine Decker’s film in "collective:unconscious."
+Recent works include "Sitka: A Piano Documentary" (sitkadoc.com) about the craftsmanship of Steinway pianos, and "Quartet for the End of Time" (quatuor.xyz) about Olivier Messiaen’s transcendent WWII composition, that premiered on the commemorative date and at the place where the imprisoned composer first debuted his work.
+Moon's first feature, an award-winning documentary about the life and music of American composer Samuel Barber (samuelbarberfilm.com), recently premiered on PBS, and he is currently finishing another documentary feature about Western folklife, cowboy poetry, and the American frontier (westdocumentary.com).
+Excerpted poetry films from that project have appeared in museum exhibitions, and numerous film festivals, leading up to the feature film's completion.
+His ongoing centenary multimedia works on the poet Walt Whitman are featured at whitmanonfilm.com.
+Moon's latest film is an operatic adaptation of Charles Dickens' "A Christmas Carol" (scroogeopera.com), awarded "Critic's Choice" by Opera News as a "thoroughly enjoyable film version, insightfully conceived and directed" with "first-rate and remarkably illustrative storytelling."
+Ongoing projects include "95 Theses" about the Protestant Reformation, and music concert films — but from time to time, he heads back West to a family home in Elko, Nevada, home of the National Cowboy Poetry Gathering, to get away from it all.

 Bradley Winegar is a Utah-based filmmaker who combines elegant cinematography with emotional storytelling in his event-oriented work.
 For this project, Winegar expands his repertoire into the feature documentary genre to include lyrical visions of the American frontier, lively performances, and character studies.
 He is a graduate of the film program at the University of Utah.